jovanhyw/ict3102-part2/README.md

 #### [Zuul](https://github.com/Netflix/zuul)

 Zuul is an edge service that provides dynamic routing and load balancing services.
 The system uses the base functionalities of Zuul mentioned above.
 Zuul and Spring have been selected as the platform as of choice due to their flexibility and ease of extensibility.
 Using Spring additional security layers and business logic layers can be built on top of Zuul to allow for more complex routing strategies.
 On boot, Zuul requests for a list of services and IPs that provided these services.
 Requests from the frontend are directed to the Zuul server, the Zuul server then requests for the required service from the pool of service IPs and makes the call.
 The response from the service is returned to the frontend.

+Due to the complexity of caching input/output streams (only consumable once), the team had not been able to implete the caching of image responses.
+The team had however, been successfully at caching JSON responses from the YOLO server.
+The JSON caching functionality can be tested using POSTMAN, and accessed through the `http://localhost:8762/yolo/api/uploadTest` endpoint.
+The first request is expected to take the usual amount of time, while subsequent requests should be significantly faster due to caching.

 #### [Eureka](https://github.com/Netflix/eureka)